provider image

 2. Infections

 Some infections can lead to a rash under or around your eyelid.
 Viruses and bacteria can all cause eyelid rashes.
 Your eye is a very vulnerable part of your body.
-Any infection near your eye needs to be checked by a healthcare provider right away.
+Any infection near your eye needs to be checked by a healthcare professional, such as an eye doctor, right away.

+An eye infection you never want to miss is eye shingles.
 Shingles, which is caused by the varicella virus, can also cause a rash near your eyelid.
 This is called herpes zoster ophthalmicus.
 Shingles near the eye can lead to serious eye injury.
 Eyelid shingles is red, bumpy, and painful.

-It needs urgent medical attention and treatment with acyclovir or valacyclovir.
+Another serious eyelid infection is preseptal cellulitis.
 Preseptal cellulitis is a bacterial infection under or around the eyelid.
 It causes the eyelid to become red and swollen.
 Preseptal cellulitis can be painful and make it harder for you to open your eyelid.
-It can also lead to more serious eye infections and needs immediate treatment with antibiotics

 3. Allergic reactions